-You can shop for coverage on the ACA Health Insurance Marketplace during Open Enrollement to find a plan that meets the requirements of the Affordable Care Act (ACA).
-Open Enrollment is November 1, 2022 through January 15, 2023.
+You can shop for coverage on the ACA Health Insurance Marketplace during Open Enrollment to find a plan that meets the requirements of the Affordable Care Act (ACA).
+Open Enrollment is November 1, 2023 through January 16, 2024.
 You can apply for Medicaid any time of the year.

 Please note that there are Special Enrollment Periods (SEP) that will allow you to purchase health insurance outside of the annual open enrollment period.

 After you select a plan and enroll, you may begin the new plan on the next available coverage effective date.
 In most instances, this will be first day of the month.
 Contact your insurer for details.